silvae86/silvae86.github.io/_pages/teaching/slides/git/basics/index.md

 name: diff
 ## Pending changes

-- You can see any changes made to the repository files that have **not** been added to the index, using:
+- You can see any changes made to the repository files that have **not** been added to the *index*, using the command

 ```bash
 git diff
 ```

-- After adding changes to the index you can see what **has been added**:
+- After adding changes to the index you can see what **has been added**

 ```bash
 git diff --cached
 ```

-These commands are good to see what is *in the index* (also called "staged") before you commit *commit*.
+These commands are good to see what is *in the index* (sometimes called "staged") before you `commit` anything.

 ---
 name: checking-status
 ## Checking status

-Another way to get an overview of the changes that are to be committed, you can use `git status`:
+Another way to get an overview of the changes that are to be `commit`ted, you can use `git status`:

 ```bash
 $ git status